stustanet/stustanet-website/content/wifi.en.md

 headerImage: headers/wifi.jpg
 ---

-Starting presumably in May 2019 we will offer Wi-Fi for all StuStaNet members.
+In the Studentenstadt area StuStaNet provides the Wi-Fi "StuStaNet" for StuStaNet members.
-You can find it under the name _StuStaNet_.

 On this page, you will learn how to connect your device to the Wi-Fi.
 If you have any questions or comments you can [write us](https://stustanet.de/mail/admins).

+<span style="background:#FFDADA; margin:20px 0 0; padding:6px 0; width:100%; max-width:100%;">StuStaNet Wi-Fi is under development.
+Expect downtime.
+Settings may change.</span>

 ## Prerequisites
 * StuStaNet-Membership - More information [here](../index.html)